 Ever bite into a delicious smelling pickle only to find you can’t stand the texture?
-Goopy pickles won’t make us stop eating them, but it would be nice to know how to make ’em crisp!
+Goopy pickles might make us stop eating them, so how do we make ’em crisp?
 There are a number of ways to do it, some natural, some not so natural.
 First, a little lesson in the life cycle of seed-bearing fruits and vegetables.

 Ever wonder how seeds were supposed to grow or be dispersed if they’re stuck in a hard-walled fruit or veggie?
 Well, wonder no more!
 After a fruit ripens it becomes REALLY ripe.
 The kind of ripe where you decide it’s time to scoop it up off the counter and throw it in the compost.
 Pectinase is the entire reason behind this.
 It’s a naturally occurring enzyme found in produce.
 It breaks down pectin, the stuff that holds cells together, the stuff that keeps vegetables plump and firm.
 So thank you, pectinase, for creating that mess on our counters.